splunk/splunk-tableau-wdc/README.md

 2. Use **ngrok** to temporarily expose Internal Splunk Instance via command `$ ngrok tcp sh.internal.example.com:8089`.
 Learn more about **ngrok** at [https://ngrok.com](https://ngrok.com)

-3. **Deploy solution internally:** For circumstances where **Search Head CAN NOT be exposed** **to** **the** **Internet**, [this solution](#deploying-splunk-tableau-wdc-to-traditional-web-server) can be deployed within the internal network where both Tableau and Splunk can access the WDC Connector.
+3. **Deploy solution internally:** for circumstances where **Search Head CAN NOT be exposed** **to** **the** **Internet**, [this solution](#to-traditional-web-server) can be deployed within the internal network where both Tableau and Splunk can access the WDC Connector.

 ### Splunk Tableau Web Data Connector

 Tableau has a wonderful [tutorial](https://tableau.github.io/webdataconnector/docs/wdc_tutorial.html) that covers how to create Web Data Connectors (WDC).
 Instead of building your own to use with Splunk the Forward Deployed Software Engineering (FDSE) at Splunk has created [the Splunk Tableau WDC](https://tableau-wdc.splunk.link/) which you can immediately use.

 Tableau has a prerequisite to define a dataset's "schema" before it will accept it.
 So instead of having to manually add a schema to the underlying WDC's JavaScript every possible Splunk search (SPL), the Splunk Tableau WDC has the additional functionality to:

 * Determine the schema for any resulting Splunk search's result set **AND**